 Now that the world is opening back up and travel plans are on the table again, travelling while potty training could become a reality for you.
 It's important to make sure that you account for your toddler's potty training needs as you plan your next trip.

-We've gathered the best resources and advice from around the Internet to create a master list of tips for you.
+We've gathered the best resources and advice from around the internet to create a master list of tips for travelling while potty training.
 If you're planning to travel during potty training, here's what you need to know.

 In colder months or at night, these can be a lifesaver for road trips.
 If your toddler needs to go, just pull over, put it on a seat in the car, and they can relieve themselves without going outside.

 3. Skip the hotel

 If you're travelling with a potty training toddler, you might want access to laundry even more than you usually would.
 So instead of staying at a hotel, Baby Can Travel suggests you stay at an Airbnb, VRBO or other accommodations where you'll have access to laundry.
 That way, you'll always have clean clothing, bedding, and extra underwear for your toddler.

 4. Bring a leakproof mat

 Speaking of clean bedding, a leakproof mat will keep the mattress, sheets, and comforter clean and dry.
 These are perfect for naps or bedtime since the right leakproof mat, like our PeapodMats, will be absorbent enough to hold a full bladder's worth of urine.
 After an accident, the PeapodMat can easily be washed and dried on a regular cycle, ready for the next nap.